 - Note: although there is a keen focus on learning English in South Korea, business transactions are still predominantly conducted in Korean, although use of an interpreter is common.

-- Teaching English in Korea (book)
+- Konglish: The Ultimate Survival Guide for Teaching English in South Korea

 - Korea Immigration Service – official government website